 Tutorial - Selecting Your Recording Device

-Now that you know you're getting sound into the computer and you've made your Audacity settings, it's time to set up your recording device.
+Now that you know you are getting sound into the computer and you have made your Audacity settings, it is time to set up your recording device.

 Setting up the audio host and playback device

-Device Toolbar is displayed by default in a new installation of Audacity.
-If Device Toolbar is not visible, click on.
+The Device Toolbar, shown below, is displayed by default in a new installation of Audacity.
+If Device Toolbar is not visible, click on .

-You may want to expand the size of the Device toolbar by dragging right on the drag handle.
+You may want to expand the size of the Device toolbar by dragging right on the drag handle / drag bar Resizer.

 Choose your preferred Audio Host, Recording Device and Playback Device from the dropdown menus.
 This selects the particular interface with which Audacity communicates with your chosen recording and playback devices.